Energinet-DataHub/green-energy-hub/utilities/dotnet/templates/Readme.md

 ### Architecture

-This solution will create the following folders.
+This solution will create the following folders:

 #### Hosts (Solution folder, created by TemplateFunction)